Typhoon Muifa (2004): Vietnam

 Typhoon Muifa had a very devastating impact on Vietnam.
 The highest 24-hour rainfall amount reported was 251.5 mm at Prachuap Khirikhan between the afternoon of the 25th and 26th.
 Flooding from the torrential rains was seen in the low-lying places in and around the city of Huế and nearby districts.

 The cyclone caused the 14 houses to collapse.
 An additional 85 home's roofs were blown off in Cà Mau.
 Approximately 500 square kilometres of paddy rice, shrimp, and fruit trees were annihilated.
-In the Bạc Liêu Province, 34 houses fell, and another 90 or more were damaged to some degree.
-Five houses in the Kien Giang province were damaged and three fishing vessels sank off the coast.
+In the Bạc Liêu province, 34 houses fell, and another 90 or more were damaged to some degree.
+Five houses in the Kiên Giang province were damaged and three fishing vessels sank off the coast.
 Hội An, which is the town that was declared a world heritage site, was hit by the flood and submerged in more than 6 ft of water, and more than 83 old houses were in danger of collapse.
 In all, over 170,000 houses in five provinces were submerged partially.

 Floods and landslides triggered by the typhoon killed about 40 people, and 42 more people were declared missing.
-At least three people were injured in the Bạc Liêu Province, while one fisherman was reported missing in Kiên Giang.
+At least three people were injured in the Bạc Liêu province, while one fisherman was reported missing in Kiên Giang.